QuizUp founder gets back to trivia roots with the launch of Trivia Royale – TechCrunch

 “The challenge is to get a hit game on a platform before it becomes a platform because you need that,” said Fridriksson.
 “So what I did, essentially, is that I just totally changed my focus as a CEO and went into full-hearted product mode for this game.
 I find myself back in the mode of creating a cool user experience, and it’s the most fun I’ve ever had.”

 In beta, the company has used bots to fill in the gaps where there aren’t available matches for players.
-In the first five rounds of the Trivia Royale tournament, Fridriksson says there is about a 60 percent chance that users will be matched with a real person, with the likelihood of being paired with a bot getting higher then further a user gets in the tournament.
+In the first five rounds of the Trivia Royale tournament, Fridriksson says there is about a 60% chance that users will be matched with a real person, with the likelihood of being paired with a bot getting higher the further a user gets in the tournament.

-The company ran a beta in Ireland, New Zealand and Canada over the past two weeks and has gotten 9,000 beta users, with day-one retention at 50 percent and with average users playing around 12 games per day.
+The company ran a beta in Ireland, New Zealand and Canada over the past two weeks and has gotten 9,000 beta users, with day-one retention at 50% and with average users playing around 12 games per day.

-As the game gets more users, the company hopes to match users with real people 95 percent of the time and ultimately get to a place where the bots fade out of the equation.
+As the game gets more users, the company hopes to match users with real people 95% of the time and ultimately get to a place where the bots fade out of the equation.

-At this point, the game has more than 20,000 questions across 40 categories including TikTok, Geography, Movies, Superheroes, Videogames, Sports, Disney, and Logos, with more questions added every day.
+At this point, the game has more than 20,000 questions across 40 categories including TikTok, Geography, Movies, Superheroes, Videogames, Sports, Disney and Logos, with more questions added every day.